Long Term Disability Income Plan

 Certificate of Insurance

-Once insured, you will be issued a certificate evidencing your coverage.
+Once insured, you will be issued a Certificate of insurance evidencing your benefits under the plan.

 Members who are